ApolloAuto/apollo/docs/howto/how_to_add_a_new_predictor_in_prediction_module.md

 ```cpp
   RegisterPredictor(ObstacleConf::NEW_PREDICTOR);
 ```

-After this procedure, the new predictor will be created.
+After completing the steps above, you would have created a new Predictor.